pharmaverse/workshop-positconf23/README.md

 10 companies have contributed to the pharmaverse packages - and this workshop is about how you can both leverage their work to date and get involved to help evolve this important collection of efforts.

-We will create ADaM datasets, prepare tables and figures as well as interactive shiny apps.
+We will create ADaM datasets, prepare ARDs, create tables and figures as well as interactive shiny apps.
 This course will also give a grounding in how to navigate pharmaverse R packages, and their repositories, and understand how you can contribute.